Dante03918/bookingCloneBackend/README.md

 4) /removeAccommodation endpoint for removing ad from database.
 5) /book - here is place for checking availability and book the term if free.

+Authentication based on JWT, database is in memory H2.

 # bookingCloneBackend